shikharmittal04/epspy/README.md

 ## Other functions

-There are 4 additional useful methods of the class `extragalactic`.
+There are 4 additional useful methods of the class `furs`.
 These are:-

 1. `acf(chi)`
 	* returns the 2PACF, $C(\chi)$